qyre-ab/searchkick/README.md

 ## Upgrading Conversions

 Upgrade conversions without downtime.
-Add `conversions_v2` to your model and an additional field:
+Add `conversions_v2` to your model and an additional field to `search_data`:

 ```ruby
 class Product < ApplicationRecord